galewarning/instagram-clone/README.md

-# an instagram clone with Java Spring Boot and React
+# An instagram clone with Java Spring Boot and React

 ## How to start